 website security

-Private Investigator Services
+Private Investigator Detective Investigation

-Private Investigator
+Private Investigator Australia

 Private Investigator Surveillance

-Workcover Fraud Investigation
+Workers Compensation Fraud Investigation

-Child Custody Investigations
+Child Custody Welfare Access Investigation

 Verifying claims, suspect Workcover Claim and suspected fraud investigations, by licensed private investigators, phone 1300 966 103, email us at [email protected].
 Mental injury claims are rising, which is creating challenges, when assessing claims; we have experience in this field.

 When dealing with a claim a person is psychologically damaged, that they have received a mental injury, a global approach is required.
-You must examine the surrounding circumstances, and other pressures on the person, as well as their history both within and outside the workplace.
+You must examine the surrounding circumstances, and other pressures on the person, including family relationships, as well as their history both within and outside the workplace.
 As an employer this can be extremely difficult, and great reliance is placed on professional assessments.

 In some cases these professional assessments are correct.
 In some cases the original medical professional, no matter what their opinion, may have no choice but to accept the claims of the patient at face value, and arrange for further support.
 We are unsure if people are becoming less resilient, or more prone to claim mental injury, but the cases appear to be rising.